 How to Get to Barrio chino

-TRAIN | The train station, Belgrano C, just across the street from the arch belongs to the Tigre train line that departs from the Retiro train station.
+- Train | The train station, Belgrano C, just across the street from the arch belongs to the Tigre train line that departs from the Retiro train station.
 If you’re coming from downtown (near San Telmo, Plaza de Mayo or Retiro), this the quickest option for you.

-SUBTE | Take Line D to the Juramento stop, you’ll come above ground at the intersection of Juramento & Cabildo.
-From here it’s about a six block walk down Juramento.
+- Subte | Take Line D to the Juramento stop, you’ll come above ground at the intersection of Juramento & Cabildo.
+From here it’s about a six-block walk down Juramento.
 And it’s a beautiful walk, enjoy it!

-BUS | There’s a lot of colectivos that can bring you to Barrio Chino.
+- Bus | There’s a lot of colectivos that can bring you to Barrio Chino.
 If you prefer to take the bus I recommend mapping your route out on the city government’s online map (or download the app version, Como Llego, to your phone).

 Below is a map of the official borders, you can see that Chinatown in Buenos Aires is a TINY neighborhood.
 However, it does actually expand out further than these official lines (albeit not too much).